MediaComem/comem-archidep/ex/heroku-deployment.md

 However, if you have a credit card, do not hesitate to create the application yourself in your Heroku account.
 We will only use free add-on, so no money will be charged.
-(But Heroku requires the account to have a valid credit card to use database add-ons, even free ones.)
+(But Heroku requires the account to have a valid credit card to use third-party database add-ons, even free ones.)

 You can create an application from the main Heroku page once logged in: